nsmfoo/dicompot/README.md

 # About

 - Dicompot is a fully functional DICOM server with a twist.
-- Please note: C-STORE attempts are blocked for your "protection" but logged.
+- Please note: C-STORE attempts are blocked for your "protection", but logged.

 # Install
 (Ubuntu 20.04 LTS)